lohseng97/CE4172-IoT-Tiny-Machine-Learning/README.md

 - ```Codes/Wake on LAN(WoL).ipynb```: Code used for training of the machine learning model based on the captured data from ```Codes/IMU_Capture.ino```.

 ## Running the Project
+> Note: Only Step 1, 2, 8, 9, 10 and 11 is required if the gestures implemented is good enough.
 1. Clone the repository or download the project code to your preferred disk location.
 2. Connect the Arduino Nano Sense board to the computer and install the required drivers.
 3. Open ```IMU_Caputer.ino.ino``` file, flash the code and capture the data.